nipponjo/silero-vad-c/README.md

 ## Download binaries

-Downloaded prebuilt binaries from the [releases](https://github.com/nipponjo/silero-vad-c/releases) site, or by running `download_releases.py`.
+Download prebuilt binaries from the [releases](https://github.com/nipponjo/silero-vad-c/releases) site, or by running `download_releases.py`.

 This command downloads the binaries for the local system and unzips them.
 ```bash